 - 1-3 tablespoons milk, or cream

-- Preheat oven to 350°F. Spray a bundt pan with nonstick cooking spray and set aside.
+- Preheat oven to 350°F. Spray a 10-inch bundt pan with nonstick cooking spray and set aside.
 (My 10-inch bundt pan is 3 inches deep.
 There should be at least 1 ½ inches between the height of the batter and the top edge of the pan.)

 - In the bowl of a stand mixer with a paddle attachment, beat the butter until smooth.